crcdng/csl-styles/README.md

 \- "Let's make a new one, then!"
 [roaring applause]

-The citation manager that I use (https://www.zotero.org/) comes with more than 8000 styles.
+The citation manager that I use (https://www.zotero.org/) comes with 9672 styles.
 I don't really have an explanation for this.
-I also have not found a single one that was relevant for me.
+Each of the publications.
 Therefore I decided to write them myself and to provide them here.
 They are written in CSL (citation style language) and they are supposed to work with various citation software.
 Please check your documentation on how to use them with your style manager.
 More information is at https://citationstyles.org/.

 ## styles

-1. eludamos Journal for Computer Game Culture https://www.eludamos.org/ (work in progress)
+1. eludamos Journal for Computer Game Culture ISSN: 1866-6124 https://www.eludamos.org/

 2. AISB convention https://aisb.org.uk/convention/
 (work in progress)

+3. RIFL Rivista Italiana di Filosofia del Linguaggio ISSN 2036-6728 http://www.rifl.unical.it/
+followed by a careful replacement of <code>», in</code> by <code>» in</code> in the bibliography.
+This has a few "specialities", e.g. the format of the bibliography changes substantially if there is an <code>original-date</code> entry.
+As a rule of thumb, if a journal uses [guillemets](https://en.wikipedia.org/wiki/Guillemet), it is weird.

 I have validated these styles with: https://validator.citationstyles.org/